Nahuel2998/ProgProjects-School/PersonalExperiments/SongSwapper/src/readme.txt

 Kinda only useful if you can somehow read Perl code free spaghetti

+( ErrorFinder.ps1 )
+Searches for links that didn't get downloaded and tells you who was the culprit Very simple but it saves you from doing it yourself Should be used after you get errors, not before, obviously

 - - [ But Why ] - -
 I was bored
 This was made to let the host also participate in the round